humphs078/pands-project/README.md

 ## Background

-The [Iris Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set) is a data set that consists 50 samples from three species of Iris - Iris setosa, Iris virginica and Iris versicolor.
+The [Iris Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set) is a data set that consists 50 samples from three species of Iris - Iris-setosa, Iris-virginica and Iris-versicolor.
 Each sample contains 4 measurements:
 1. Petal width
 2. Petal length
 3. Sepal width